 All our educational programs are implemented using a strengths-based support model.
 We approach neurodiversity assuming competence that focuses on strengths, interests, and talents.

-We post a bimonthly newsletter that brings current topics, tips, and research about what is happening in the neurodiverse community to our subscribers.
+We post a monthly newsletter that brings current topics, tips, and research about what is happening in the neurodiverse community to our subscribers.
 It is also a space for learning more about how we navigate our own experiences raising our unique children.